alshawabkehghaith-pixel/Tasks/AI_VENDOR_RESEARCH.md

 **Website:** https://genesys.com/company/newsroom/announcements/genesys-announces-first-middle-east-genesys-cloud-cx-region-in-the-united-arab-emirates
 **Arabic AI Expansion:** https://www.intelligentcio.com/me/2025/10/15/genesys-expands-agentic-ai-capabilities-to-the-middle-east-with-arabic-support-for-genesys-cloud-ai-studio/

-### What They Do
+### What the Platform Does

 Genesys is one of the leading enterprise contact center platforms globally.
-Their **Genesys Cloud CX** product has expanded into AI-native territory with an **AI Studio** that allows organizations to build virtual agents, automate self-service flows, and layer AI on top of agent-assisted interactions.
-Their agentic AI expansion into Arabic (announced October 2025) signals a deliberate investment in the Middle East market specifically.

-### Middle East Infrastructure
+Genesys Cloud CX has expanded into AI-native territory with an AI Studio for building virtual agents and automating self-service flows.
+Arabic language support was added to Genesys AI Studio in October 2025.
+Their strength is omnichannel contact center operations — voice, chat, email, and social — with AI layered on top for automation and agent assistance.

+### Can It Handle This Use Case?

+Partially.
+Genesys can build a conversational AI layer, but the platform is architecturally designed around contact center operations — routing, queuing, agent workload management, and customer service automation.
+A leadership-facing internal assistant is not a contact center use case.
+Genesys does not natively support the kind of internal knowledge base RAG, multi-agent data orchestration, or sensitive internal document integration that a leadership chatbot requires.
+Adapting Genesys to this use case would involve significant custom development work that the platform was not designed to support.

+### Implementation Model

+Genesys is implemented through a network of certified contact center technology partners.
+The regional ME presence is anchored in the UAE (Dubai Health Authority deployment).
+Implementation typically requires a Genesys-certified contact center SI.

+### Regional Delivery and Data Residency

-Genesys launched its first Middle East cloud region in the **UAE** in 2023, specifically to allow organizations to keep sensitive data in-region.
-A full-service cloud region in **Saudi Arabia** is on their roadmap for launch by end of 2026, subject to AWS availability.
-The **Dubai Health Authority** became the first government entity in the Middle East to go live with Genesys AI — processing over 72,000 digital and voice interactions from January to March 2025, across 96 topics in Arabic and English.
+Genesys launched its first Middle East cloud region in the **UAE** in 2023.
+A Saudi Arabia region is planned for end of 2026. **No Qatar cloud region has been announced.** Data from a Doha client would route to the UAE region.

-There is **no confirmed Qatar cloud region** for Genesys, and none announced.

 Sources:
 - https://www.qatarnews.net/news/278182214/dubai-health-becomes-first-government-entity-in-middle-east-to-leverage-ai-powered-genesys-system